Our Team

 Kate is a mother of three boys and recognizes the challenges faced by kids today.
 Her interest lies in equipping young people with the toolkit to tackle everyday life.
 The impact of technology has had a dramatic effect on young people, and Kate believes that through education, we can really start to see a change and help families make the right choices.
 Kate is a named speaker for the Smartphone-Free Childhood movement and has been delivering online parent talks in support of this movement.

-Our CEO, Trustees and Volunteers
+Our Staff, Trustees and Volunteers

 We are four parents who care deeply about the impact the use of technology is having on the mental health and wellbeing of children today.